javacc/javacc-8/docs/documentation/grammar.md

 complex_regular_expression_choices ::= complex_regular_expression ( "|" complex_regular_expression )*
 ```

-Complex regular expression choices is made up of a list of one or more [complex regular expressions](#complex_regular_expression) separated by `|`s.
+A complex regular expression choices is made up of a list of one or more [complex regular expressions](#complex_regular_expression) separated by `|`s.
 A match for a complex regular expression choice is a match of any of its constituent complex regular expressions.

 <br>